SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 ### To edit a group

 1. In the navigator, click a group to open it.
 2. In the **Subassets** tab, you can edit the name and description of the group.
-Switch to the **Info** tab, if you want to edit the notes.

 ### To delete a group

 To delete a group either on top-level from the **Groups** page or from the **Subassets** tab of another group, hover over the respective entry you want to delete and click the delete icon at the right.

+In the resulting dialog box, you can select to also delete all devices inside the selected asset and all its subassets.

 ### To unassign a device from a group